Ubiquity in graphs II: Ubiquity of graphs with nowhere-linear end structure: Ubiquity of minors of the half-grid

-Here, and in the following, we denote by $\Half$ the infinite, one-ended, cubic hexagonal half grid (see Figure \ref{f:hex}).
+Here, and in the following, we denote by $\Half$ the infinite, one-ended, cubic hexagonal half-grid (see Figure~\ref{f:hex}).
 The following theorem of Halin is one of the cornerstones of infinite graph theory.

-\begin{theorem}[Halin, see {\cite[Theorem~8.2.6]{D16}}] Whenever a graph $\Gamma$ contains a thick end, then $\Half \leq \Gamma$. \end{theorem}
+\begin{theorem}[Halin, see {\cite[Theorem~8.2.6]{D16}}] Whenever a graph~$\Gamma$ contains a thick end, then~${\Half \leq \Gamma}$. \end{theorem}

-In \cite{halin1975problem}, Halin used this result to show that every topological minor of $\Half$ is ubiquitous with respect to the topological minor relation $\leq$.
-In particular, trees of maximum degree~$3$ are ubiquitous with respect to $\leq$.
+In~\cite{halin1975problem}, Halin used this result to show that every topological minor of~$\Half$ is ubiquitous with respect to the topological minor relation~$\leq$.
+In particular, trees of maximum degree~$3$ are ubiquitous with respect to~$\leq$.

-However, the following argument, which is a slight adaptation of Halin's, shows that every connected minor of $\Half$ is ubiquitous with respect to the minor relation.
+However, the following argument, which is a slight adaptation of Halin's, shows that every connected minor of~$\Half$ is ubiquitous with respect to the minor relation.
 In particular, the dominated ray, the dominated double ray, and all countable trees are ubiquitous with respect to the minor relation.

-The main difference to Halin's original proof is that, since he was only considering locally finite graphs, he was able to assume that the host graph $\Gamma$ was also locally finite.
+The main difference to Halin's original proof is that, since he was only considering locally finite graphs, he was able to assume that the host graph~$\Gamma$ was also locally finite.